-The statement of comprehensive income sets out the income earned, expenditure incurred and the net surplus or deficit for the financial period.
+The statement of comprehensive revenue and expenses sets out the income earned, expenditure incurred and the net surplus or deficit for the financial period.
 The level of detail for income and expenditure can vary, with some entities providing more detail on the face of the statement, whilst others provide detail in the notes.
-The statement of comprehensive income for Koala Ridge is an example where some level of detail is provided through the line items presented for income and expenditure.
+The statement of comprehensive revenue and expenses for Kiwiland City Mission is an example where some level of detail is provided through the line items presented for income and expenditure.
 In addition to the income and expenditure for the current period, the income and expenditure for the prior period is also provided to enable comparison of financial performance from the last period to the current period.
 Provision of comparative figures is a requirement of accounting standards.